-I was ready to help, but in my current laptop I only had photos going back to 2008.
+I was ready to help but, in my current laptop, I only had photos going back to 2008.
 I know that I have photos going all the way back to when I bought my first digital camera, in 2000 or 2001.
 That was also when I had my first laptop.
-I changed several laptops since, but I did not transfer the photos.
-Additionally, I also checked my external hard drive, but photos from that period were not there either.
+I changed several laptops since then, but I didn’t transfer the photos.
+Additionally, I also checked my external hard drive, but photos from that period were not there.

-I dug around the house and managed to find the CDs with all photos.
-It is needless to say how happy I was.
+I dug around the house and managed to find a CDs with all photos.
+It’s needless to say how happy I was.
 Photos were clearly marked and well organised.
 I haven’t seen those photos for at least 10 years, probably more.

 1. ANDALUSIA – SPAIN – June 2004